digitalyoshixi/zettelkasten/content/Machine Learning/70-15-15 Train Test Validation Split.md

 tags:
   - machine_learning
 ---
-A convention for most machine learning projects on how to classify input data
+A convention for most machine learning projects on how to classify input data:
+# Train
+Data used